hedcet/ml-movies/readme.md

 ![menu](https://github.com/hedcet/ml-movies/blob/main/assets/menu.jpg?raw=true)

-you can add one post/multiple template with movie rating feature & configure following by using customize button
+you can configure following by using customize button

 - moderators for this post
 - movies with image & metadata, also preload rating from letterboxd/anywhere